-The LTC1876 step-down controllers current comparator has a maximum sense voltage of 75mV resulting in a maximum MOSFET current of 75mV/R{SENSE}.
+The LTC3707 current comparator has a maximum sense voltage of 75mV resulting in a maximum MOSFET current of 75mV/R{SENSE}.
 The maximum value of current limit generally occurs with the largest V{IN} at the highest ambient temperature, conditions that cause the highest power dissipation in the top MOSFET.

-The controllers include current foldback to help further limit load current when the output is shorted to ground.
+The LTC3707 includes current foldback to help further limit load current when the output is shorted to ground.
 The foldback circuit is active even when the overload shutdown latch described above is overridden.
 If the output falls below 70% of its nominal output level, then the maximum sense voltage is progressively lowered from 75mV to 25mV.
-Under short-circuit conditions with very low duty cycles, the step-down regulators will begin cycle skipping in order to limit the short-circuit current.
+Under short-circuit conditions with very low duty cycles, the LTC3707 will begin cycle skipping in order to limit the short-circuit current.
 In this situation the bottom MOSFET will be dissipating most of the power but less than in normal operation.
-The short-circuit ripple current is determined by the minimum ontime $t{\rm ON(MIN)}$ (less than 200ns), the input voltage and inductor value:
+The short-circuit ripple current is determined by the minimum on-time $t{\text{ON}(\text{MIN})}$ of the LTC3707 (less than 200ns), the input voltage and inductor value: